 - Informal Projects.
 These have ceased organised survey activities but are still accepting casual observations from the public relating to the subject matter of the project.
 See the project websites for information on what sort of information is still useful and who should receive it.

 - Currently “Retired” Projects.
 These are currently neither active nor are they accepting casual observations.
-It is likely that some or all may be re-activated in the future as long-term (but not necessarily annual) observations are critical to monitoring changes in wildlife.
+It is likely that some may be re-activated in the future as long-term (but not necessarily annual) observations are critical to monitoring changes in wildlife.

 The SACWG Annual Report summarises the activities of the Group, with particular emphasis on the achievements of each of our surveys.
 To download the Annual Reports (in PDF format), select the appropriate link below: